mega-ace-hackathon/first-hackathon/DevelopersHelper/README.md

 ## Tests
+Testing (both secret tests and those provided to you in _DevHelperTests.py_) will be carried out using the graviton blackbox testing toolkit.
+To run the provided test script, you'll need to install it.
+Instructions are available on their official repository (https://github.com/algorand/graviton).
-Testing will be carried using the graviton blackbox testing suite (https://github.com/algorand/graviton) An example of a json file with two interface descriptions is provided (note that the interface selector interface will always be included)
+An example of a json file with two interface descriptions is provided (note that the interface selector interface will always be included)